adrelanos/aeternity-wiki/Aeternity-Technology.md

 </td>
 <td class="align-middle">
 <strong class="d-block">ORACLES</strong>

-<small>A crucial feature for most contracts, whether encoded as text or as code, is the ability to refer to values from the environment.
+<small>A crucial feature for most contracts, whether encoded as text or as code, is the ability to refer to values from the environment and access to real world data.
-The æternity Oracle Machine provides real-world data to the blockchain.
+The æternity Oracle Machine provides real-world data to the blockchain in an integrated way.
 Each user can ask questions about the environment.
 Everybody can answer.
 The consensus mechanism comes into play in case of disagreement.</small>
 </td>
 </tr>